 Frugal Friday calls for a simple, low cost meal that beats out the cans.
 This chili recipe fits exactly.
 It is easy and delicious.
 I love the NW add-ins–coffee and chocolate.

 Heat 1 tablespoon oil in a large dutch oven or stock pot.
+Chop one large onion and add to oil.
 When onion is translucent and slightly browned, add:

 2 pounds ground beef –here’s another plug for finding organic, grass fed beef!

 Break up with a spoon and cook until no longer pink.